pharaun13/maleficarum-api/README.md

 # Change Log
 This is the Maleficarum API component implementation.

+## [8.3.0] - 2017-03-27
+### Added
+- New helper method for the generic controller - one that responds with a 401 response.
+- Support for an optional "initialize" call on generic controller classes.

 ## [8.2.0] - 2017-03-24
 ### Added
 - Added default support for Maleficarum\Rabbitmq in controller builder.